magic-wormhole/magic-wormhole-protocols/server-protocol.md

 It also takes half of a round-trip out of the (new) exchange versus the _other_ new exchange.
 This method adds keys to `bind` and `welcome` and one new message: `submit-permission`.

+### Hybrid Alternative with "Client Decides" Negotiation

+Further to the above "hybrid alternative" is one where the client (not the server) decides which permissino method to use.

+New clients don't send `bind` right away, but wait for `welcome`.
+New server sends `welcome` right away and includes all "permissions" methods it supports along with any permission-specific information (such as hashcash settings, nonce, challenge, etc).

+New clients choose a permission method (one option should be "none" if the server currently allows anonymous use) and include it (if any) in the `bind` message.
+Old clients will continue to send a `bind` right away and won't include permission information (but wouldn't include it anyway).

+This makes the above table look like this:

+* old client, new server: <-welcome ->bind error ...
+* new client, new server: <-welcome[challenge] ->bind+permission ...
+* old client, old server: ->bind <-welcome ...
+* new client, old server: <-welcome ->bind ...

+Here keys are added to existing messages and the protocol already says unknown ones should be ignored.

 ## Nameplates